mcarlos137/web3_solana_raydium/README.md

 $ yarn start --passphrase=<PASSPHRASE>
 ```

-## Documentation

-The API is documented using [Swagger](./docs/swagger).
-When Gateway is started, it also generates Swagger API docs at: https://localhost:8080

 ### Configuration

 - If you want to turn off `https`, set `unsafeDevModeWithHTTP` to `true` in [conf/server.yml](./conf/server.yml).